Ruochen1105/OnlineChattingRoom/README.md

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
 3. as a user, I can post messages in the chat room
-4. as a user, I can see others' posts instantly
+4. as a user, I can see others' posts synchronously
 5. as a user, I can browse the chat history
-6. as a user, I can search among the chat history
+6. as a user, I can search within the chat history
 7. as a user, I can know who's in the room
 8. as a user, I can send images
-9. as a user, I can see images posted by others
+9. as an admin, I want to block non-logged user from online-user list and their posts

 ## Research Topics

-* (3 points) Socket.io
+* Socket.io
-    * use Socket.io to "enable low-latency, bidirectional and event-based communication between a client and a server" (from official documents)
+    * use Socket.io to "enable low-latency, bidirectional and event-based communication between a client and a server"
-    * numerous tutorials available online, which ease the difficulty to learn Socket.io

-* (3 points) multer
+* multer
-    * use multer to enable users to send images to the chat
+    * use multer to handle images uploaded by users

-* (3 points) React.js
-    * use React.js as the frontend framework; it's a challenging library to learn, but I won't make many pages, so I've assigned it 3 points

-* (5 points) Integrate user authentication
+* user authentication
-    * I'm going to be using passport for user authentication
+    * use passport for user authentication
-    * I'm going to use JsonWebToken for keeping track of user authentication status
+    * use JsonWebToken for keeping track of user authentication status

-* (2 points) Deploy on Heroku
-    * I'm going to deploy my app on Heroku

-* (1 point) MongoDB Atlas
-    * I'm going to use MongoDB Atlas

-17 points total out of 8 required points

 ## Link to Initial Main Project File[Frontend](./front-end/src/App.js)[Backend](./back-end/src/app.js)